rurbin3/ZKit-Framework/README.md

 - Build KeyLogger TCP and UDP or even transfer using email

+- Several encryption method . **but you have the power to choose which**

 - Payload uses an encryption method and random variable names random whitespaces to fool the AVs .
 Virus total result is : 0/59

 No need for updating it manualy . zkit will check for updates everytime you run it . and will warn you about the new release

 and updating it is very easy . just go to the root directory of zkit and run `python updater.py update`

+and if you modified your zkit or its just broken easily repair it using `python updater.py repair`

 ## Installing

-installing it is easy . check out the methods below for installing it
+installing it is easy . check out two methods below for installing it

 ### With Git
 ```